 Deepen relationships with friends, family and others in their lives

-Direct their own lives and experience life to its fullest potential
+Direct their own lives and experience life to their fullest potential

-Self-direction empowers individuals with intellectual/developmental disabilities and their family to determine the supports and services that best fit their needs with a great amount of flexibility.
-The funds used to pay for these services reflect a resource level determined by the individual’s assessed needs.
-People who self-direct will be assisted by a circle of support, a group of people who advocate the individual’s best interests and supports their success.
-The individual is at the center of the circle and members of the circle communicate on an ongoing basis to discover, discuss, and plan the best way to meet needs and fulfill personal goals.
-For more details please contact Johanna Cepin at firstname.lastname@example.org or call 212 633-6900 ext.
+Self-Direction empowers people with intellectual/developmental disabilities and their family to determine, with a great amount of flexibility, the supports and services that best fit their needs.
+Individuals who self-direct will be assisted by a circle of support, a group of people who advocates for the person’s best interests and supports their success.
+For more details please contact Johanna Cepin at [email protected] or call 212 633-6900 ext.
 5397.

 ABA (Applied Behavior Analysis)